kfelds1/stocks-analysis/README.md

 ## Background

 Steve is looking to analyze the stock market but needs help finding a way to do it.
-Excel's Visual Basic Application is the perfect tool to analyze the performance of the 12 green stocks to show that DQ is not the only stock worth investing in the way his parents want him to.
+Excel's Visual Basic Application is the perfect tool to analyze the performance of the 12 green stocks to show that DAQO is not the only stock worth investing in the way his parents want him to.

 ## Purpose